Dudley Seers: WW2 Military Service

+Views on Development

 Dudley Seers is famous for replacing the "growth fetishism" of the early postwar period with a greater concern for social development.
 He stressed the relativistic nature of judgements about development and questioned the value of the neoclassical approach to economics.

 Writing on the Criteria for Development Nixon Reports, Seers argues that "Surely the values we need are staring us in the face, as soon as we ask ourselves: what are the necessary conditions for a universally accepted aim, the realization of the potential of human personality?"(Seers in Baster).
 Assuming that the aim and yardstick of development is implied by this, Seers goes on to identify a number of objectives for development for developing countries: